About Pease Pottage

 Expansion of the Village

 The heavy everyday traffic is caused not only by commuters who use Horsham Road in Pease Pottage as an alternative to the overcrowded A264 bypass, but also by a substantial recent increase in the population of the village.
-Several new housing estates have been built in the last decade or so, and the limited amount of public transport means that almost every new house adds one or two cars to the roads.
+Several new housing estates have been built in the last 20 years or so, and the limited amount of public transport means that almost every new house adds one or two cars to the roads.

 Quote